 |Top 5 paying states||Hourly||Annual|

-Three other factors that can increase your salary as a General and Operations Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a General and Operations Manager is the degree you hold, the industry you work in, and lastly the company you work for.

 We asked other General Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 |Parks, Recreation and Leisure Facilities Management, Other|

 |Business Administration and Management, General|